junxit/us-congress-bills-114/metadata.md

 - 2016-02-09 — Mr. Miller (FL) moved to suspend the rules and pass the bill.
 - 2016-02-09 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H600)
 - 2016-02-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H600)
+- 2016-02-10 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.